51+ reviews analysed

 Why We Recommend It

-If you prefer to avoid artificial preservatives, dyes, or synthetic flavors but still want meaningful gum protection, Tom’s of Maine Antiplaque & Whitening is one of the strongest natural-leaning options available.
+If you prefer to avoid artificial preservatives, dyes, or synthetic flavors but still want fluoride-based plaque protection, Tom’s of Maine Antiplaque & Whitening is one of the better natural-leaning options.
 It uses sodium fluoride and zinc citrate — an antimicrobial combination — to help reduce plaque buildup along the gumline.
-According to the ADA, sodium fluoride is an effective active ingredient for cavity and gingivitis prevention.
+It carries the ADA Seal of Acceptance.

 Key Features